-For instance, you will require formal arrangements for someone to act on your behalf if you lose capacity to access your bank accounts to pay bills
+For instance, you will require formal arrangements for someone to act on your behalf if you lose the capacity to access your bank accounts to pay bills.

 A Power of Attorney is a legal document in which you appoint the person of your choice to manage your assets and financial affairs while you are alive.

 In some circumstances, a Power of Attorney is used when you are travelling overseas and want to give your attorney access to your bank accounts to pay your bills or manage your finances or complete a property transaction.